CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

 to apply the size changes.
 During the process, each Deployment is scaled down and back to allow for the PVC resize to take effect.

+#### Resize the pgBackRest PVC

+To resize the PVC that stores the backups managed by pgBackRest, you will need to edit the `size` attribute of the `BackrestStorage` portion of the `pgclusters.crunchydata.com` custom resource.

+The Postgres Operator will apply the PVC size change and scale the pgBackRest Deployment down and back up.

 ### Monitoring

 To enable the [monitoring]({{< relref "/architecture/monitoring.md">}})